Language Instruction

 The learning of language is fundamental to life-long learning and communication.
 At ISL all teachers are language teachers because language learning permeates the whole curriculum.
 Through language, our students acquire the ability to think and to learn, to develop social skills and values and to acquire knowledge.

-In order to meet the needs of our students we run comprehensive programmes in English as an Additional Language for English Language Learners across the school as well as Modern Language programmes teaching all levels of French in Grades K-12 and German in Grades 6-12.
+To meet the needs of our students, we run comprehensive programmes in English as an Additional Language for English Language Learners across the school as well as Modern Language programmes teaching all levels of French in Grades K-12 and German in Grades 6-12.

 Students will: